Hendon Dock Junction Bridge: Construction

 The bridge was built by the Stockton on Tees engineering firm of Head, Wrightson & Co.
 The on-site resident engineer was J A Thrall.
 The design and construction of the bridge structure were carried out by Head Wrightson Light Alloy Structures Ltd., a new subsidiary which had been set up to specialise in an anticipated market for lightweight structures like this in aluminium.
 The metal itself, as extrusions and as rolled plate, was supplied by British Aluminium and Northern Aluminium (later Alcan) of Banbury.

 Work began in December 1947 with the removal of the original bridge and the beginnings of earthworks for the new bridge foundations.
-Previously the East abutment of the bridge had housed the pivot mechanism for the swing bridge, and sheet piling was used as a temporary coffer dam on both sides whilst the bridge pits and foundations were constructed.
+Previously, the East abutment of the bridge had housed the pivot mechanism for the swing bridge, and sheet piling was used as a temporary coffer dam on both sides whilst the bridge pits and foundations were constructed.

 The bridge spans were built in two sections.
 The quadrants were assembled first and placed onto their trunnions.
 Then the spans were brought in by boat, craned into position and riveted to them.
 Unusually for an aluminium structure, all joints were assembled with rivets, of a style and size more commonly seen in pre-war steelwork construction.
-Quadrants were installed in September and the spans attached at the start of October.
+Quadrants were installed in September, and the spans were attached at the start of October.

-The East span was first raised on 14 October, then the West span installed.
+The East span was first raised on 14 October, then the West span was installed.
 By the end of November, the bridge was assembled and operational, at least for testing.
 The bridge was lifted by four 25 bhp electric motors, one for each quadrant.
 The low power needed was a direct result of using aluminium, and its low weight.
 A relatively small amount of kentledge was needed to balance the spans, compared to a steel bridge.

 Weighted load tests, for both road and rail traffic, were carried out in January 1949.
 A road trailer with 75 ton load was used for one test, and rail tests with both 65 tons of iron scrap and a 41 ton locomotive, and a full train of loaded coal wagons were used.